 LASIK is being done more frequently than PRK, largely because of the good results and the quicker visual recovery that LASIK offers.
 There is no agreement about whether LASIK is superior to PRK or vice versa for people with mild to moderate nearsightedness.

 It is important to keep a record of your original eye measurements from this procedure (your doctor can give them to you), in case you need cataract surgery in the future.
 This is helpful in calculating future implants after cataract surgery.
-For more information, see the topic Home Medical Records.
+To learn more, see the topic Organizing Your Medical Records.